Special educational needs (SEN) in England

 Statements and Education, Health and Care (EHC) plans

-SEN statements will be phased out and replaced by Education, Health and Care (EHC) plans.
-Our website has more information about statements, EHC plans, the statutory assessment process and what you can do if you're not happy.
+SEN statements have been replaced by Education, Health and Care (EHC) plans.
+Our website has more information about EHC plans, the statutory assessment process and what you can do if you're not happy.

 Your local authority must ensure